jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Today we're going from the Industrial Age (1760-1969) to the Internet Age (1970-).
 It can be hard to appreciate all the changes.
 There's a lot to think about when civilization's entire way of life upgrades to new technology.
 I've been thinking about our evolution for years and only now have a grasp.

 Improving our technology is hard work, but at least we understand how to do research and development.
 Upgrading politics isn't so straightforward.
 Evolving new politics and philosophy happens with strong emotions, civil wars, and revolutions.

 I want to help you understand your importance in it all.

 Because in 1970, personal computers and the internet came online.
 Since then, computer geeks, hackers, and innovators have been upgrading our society to the Internet Age.
-All the while, Industrial Age companies, and bureaucracies have been holding us back to keep their obsolete products and services alive.
+All the while, Industrial Age companies and government bureaucracies have been holding us back to keep their obsolete products and services alive.

 Being forced to use outdated technology is why middle-class life is can be so unhappy.
 It's why we drive in endless traffic, still us so much oil for our energy, can't understand the tax code, and worry about our kids' futures.
 Middle-class life will only get better once we finish the Internet Age upgrade.

 There's no shortcuts, cheats, or gimmicks.
 There's just you and your friends on Main Street who must do the work.

 The first step is a new mindset.
 Because we the people already have the amazingly powerful digital tools we need.
 We only need to believe in modern philosophy to upgrade to the Internet Age.